Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Discussion

 \begin{enumerate} \item Galactic north-south asymmetry in the vertical velocity $V_Z$ distribution. \item Asymmetry in tracer density and $Z$ between I and II and III and IV Galactic quadrants, being more evident between II and III quadrants. \item Undulating behavior of $Z$ and $V_Z$ with the Galactocentric radius $R$. \item Vertical velocity gradient $V_Z$ with the spatial component $Y$. \item Warp amplitude dependence on the age of the tracers, decreasing for the younger ones. \end{enumerate}

-Most of these features have not been simultaneously observed for the same sample of objects.
-However, this list includes and summarizes a wide variety of works carried out with different observational samples, which, in many cases, implies different age ranges and different Galactic volumes.
-On the contrary, all these observational features can be seen for the first time in the G-YOC distribution described by the $ Z(X,Y) $ and $ V_Z(X,Y) $ maps.
+This list includes and summarizes a wide variety of works carried out with different observational samples, which, in many cases, implies different age ranges and different Galactic volumes.
+Now, all these observational features can be seen, for the first time, in the G-YOC distribution described by the $ Z(X,Y) $ and $ V_Z(X,Y) $ maps.

 When analyzing the $ Z(X,Y) $ and $ V_Z(X,Y) $ maps to study their relationship with the Galactic warp we must take into account two fundamental variables: the age of the tracers and the area under study.
 The latter puts constraints on the range of Galactic radii analyzed.
-Recent studies of the Galactic warp \citep[e.g.,][]{Romero2019,Cheng2020}, already based on \textit{Gaia} data releases, concluded that both $ Z(X,Y) $ and $ V_Z(X,Y) $ maps present a high degree of substructure that cannot be solely explained by classical Galactic warping models.
+Recent studies of the Galactic warp \citep[e.g.,][]{Romero2019, Cheng2020}, already based on \textit{Gaia} data releases, concluded that both $ Z(X,Y) $ and $ V_Z(X,Y) $ maps present a high degree of substructure that cannot be solely explained by classical Galactic warping models.

 These previous results highlights the importance of accurately knowing the samples' properties and comparing the results obtained in previous work based on tracers of a similar nature.

 In Figure \ref{fig:Histogram} we show the histogram of the vertical component of the velocity, $V_Z$, for the two Galactic hemispheres ($ b > 0 $; North, and $b \leq 0 $; South) within the area under study.
 We have added a constant of $8.47$ km (median $V_Z$) to the $V_Z$ values to better visualize that the YOCs vertical kinematics of the northern Galactic hemisphere is dominated by positive values.
 In contrast, those in the southern hemisphere show a negative distribution mode.